shiverwaves/GeoIP-simple/README.md

 # How to use

 IPstack requires an api "access key" in order to authenticate to their services.
-If you do not have an IP stack API access key, you can sign up for one FREE here: https://ipstack.com/signup/free
+If you do not have an IP stack API access key, you can sign up for one free [here.](https://ipstack.com/signup/free)

 On the first run of the application, it will check to see if an IPSTACK_ACCESS_KEY environment variable is present in the local .env file.
 This should be present in the current working directory of the application.